 My first love is boats.
-If I hadn’t had kids, I probably would have got my skipper’s ticket and joined a sea-action group like Sea Shepherd or Greenpeace, because I really enjoy the hardcore front-line action – although organisations like that can be really political.
-I don’t like politics – I like action and adventure.
-That’s the bit I really enjoy about setting up this project, in addition to the positive change we are building.
+If I hadn’t had kids, I probably would have got my skipper’s ticket and spent my life at sea.
+I don’t like politics, I like action and adventure.
+That’s the bit I really enjoy about setting up this project.

 Tristan ClamorganFilm & Photography

 Tristan Clamorgan is a director of Fair Winds Trust.
 As a French cinematographer, photographer and documentary director, he is responsible for all the media content.
 Tristan has been leading awareness campaigns about pollution caused by marine activities since 2005.
 In 2007, he set up « EcoNav », a network organisation, engaging for the first time with all the stakeholders, bringing them together to share their positions and discuss the issues in a safe, non-judgemental environment, promoting the creation of clusters aggregating the public sector, universities, researchers and industries, resulting in many cutting-edge, innovative solutions and development projects.

 « Madadh’s been working on this idea since 2000, in a very organic, feminine and passionate way.
 What makes it unique and also what interest me the most is her global approach, carried by a strong vision.
 It embraces a number of problems that humanity is facing, through a low budget, low key, ethical business and transport idea.